khusmann/benlink/README.md

 - [ ] Make a higher-level interface for sending / receiving TNC data (auto retry, queue message fragments)
+- [ ] Implement audio sending / receiving (looks like this can only be done over rfcomm?)
 - [ ] Implement more commands and settings
 - [ ] Find more radios that use this protocol and test them with this library
 - [ ] Figure out firmware flashing process / protocol (this is key for long-term